Data Dial Tone LAN Architecture and Infrastructure

 - LaNet via Data Dial Tone

-Internet bandwidth subscription for an agency's collective group of users within LSI.
+Internet bandwidth subscription for an agency's collective group of users within the Louisiana Secure Internet (LSI).
 Access is rate-limited based on the IP address range of the agency's user community.

 - Wireless LAN